-Permit applications, including PAAs and variations, must be made to the Permit Authority administration team by electronic communication and must comply with the requirements set out in the current Technical Specification of EToN.

-Recipients of copies of permit applications or of other material relevant to those applications, e.g. frontagers, are unlikely to have access to EToN.
+Permit applications, including PAAs and variations, must be made to the Permit Authority administration team by electronic communication and must comply with the requirements set out in the current electronic data transfer specification.
+Recipients of copies of permit applications or of other material relevant to those applications, e.g. frontages, are unlikely to have access to the current means of electronic data transfer.
 In such circumstances applications or other information will be given either by e-mail or by post.